exercism/c/exercises/practice/linked-list/.approaches/circular-doubly-linked-list/content.md

 A `next_node` variable is set from the `next` field of the `node` variable.
 The `node` variable is passed to the `destroy_node` function.
-Although the node passed in was removed from the list in `destroy_node`, the `node` variable in `list_destroy` still holds its address.
+Although the node passed in was removed from the list within `destroy_node`, the `node` variable in `list_destroy` still holds its address.
-If the `node`'s address is the same as the address for `next_node`, then it pointed to itself because it was the last node to be removed, and `break is used to exit the loop.
+If the `node`'s address is the same as the address for `next_node`, then it pointed to itself because it was the last node to be removed, and `break` is used to exit the loop.
 Otherwise, the `node` variable is assigned the `next_node`.

 Once the `while` is done, the list is freed and set to `NULL`.